 By Janice Harris

-It takes a lot of dedication and effort to become a top-notch designer, but Ron Woodson and Jamie Rummerfield have done just that.
+It takes a lot of dedication and effort to become a top-notch designer, but Ron Woodson and Jaime Rummerfield have done just that.
 Our good friend Christopher Grubb, president of Arch-Interiors Design Group, introduced us to this design powerhouse duo at the Winter 2018 Las Vegas Market.

-Ron and Jamie are Los Angeles-based designers who provide interior design services to celebrity clientele throughout Southern California.
+Ron and Jaime are Los Angeles-based designers who provide interior design services to celebrity clientele throughout Southern California.
 Their unique blend of one-of-a-kind tribal designs and contemporary flare easily set their work apart from anything else we’ve ever seen.
 Fortunately, we were able to learn more about their company, Woodson & Rummerfield’s House of Design, as well as their collaboration with Nourison, during an exclusive interview they held with Christopher Grubb.